This week our readers really got to know one of our favorite characters: Mr. Putter.

 Finally, we talked about noticing our character’s feelings and when those feelings change.
 If our character’s feelings change, we can “take action” and change the sound of our voice.
 Our first graders are becoming such expressive readers!!!

-This week, our mathematicians reviewed the two different kinds of clocks that we use in everyday life that are called an “analog” clock or a “digital” clock.
+On Wednesday, we begin studying clocks.
+Our first graders learned that the two different kinds of clocks that we use in everyday life are called an “analog” clock or a “digital” clock.
 We discussed that the shorter hand always points to the hours and the longer hand always points the minutes.
+We can’t wait to learn more about telling time next week!